VatoAI/snakkaz-chat/deploy-trigger.md

 # Deployment trigger file
 Last deployment: 17.
-May 2025 - Endret www DNS til å peke til vår hosting istedenfor Supabase
+May 2025 - Completed Cloudflare to Namecheap migration with subdomain setup and Supabase optimizations